 - $ 1000 pays for 4 months of electricity at our supervised temporary residence.

 Your support is crucial.
-Maison Plein Cœur is faced with major financial challenges, with a latest setback.
-The MAC Foundation, facing a major drop in revenue, is reducing its ongoing annual grant by $20,000.
-This is in addition to the loss of a grant nearing $100,000 from the federal government that has hit us in the last year.
+Maison Plein Cœur is faced with major financial challenges, with the loss of a grant nearing $100,000 from the federal government that has hit us in the last year.
 More than ever, your support is important.
 Please give generously!

 *Discrimination based on the HIV-positive status of an individual